Interviewer: What’s your full name?

-Just like a grandpa.
-Just like an old grandpa.
+Just like a grandpa, just like an old grandpa.
 You know: “Hello, and how are you?”
-And of course they were very shy because they didn’t know him, and whatever.
+Of course, they were very shy because they didn’t know him.
 But it was very easy.

 No. He wasn’t formal at all.
 He was just totally like a grandfather would be.
 Just exactly the same as any old, nice, kindhearted grandfather.

-So how about your wife?
-How did she…
+How about your wife?
+How did she interact with him?

 She knew Serkong Rinpoche from before, as well.
-So for her it was nothing new.
+For her, it was nothing new.
 It was carrying on.

 You must have been very excited to have your guru come to stay with you, though.
 Did you do any preparation beforehand?
-And did Rinpoche make any changes?
+Did Rinpoche make any changes?
 Did Rinpoche feel completely comfortable with you?
 When you were cooking for Rinpoche… What was all that like?

 I didn’t cook for Rinpoche.
-Ngawang and Chondze – they were there, so they did everything.
-So I would take them to the supermarket, they would just get whatever they wanted, and come back and cook whatever they wanted.
+Ngawang and Chondze were there, so they did everything.
+I would take them to the supermarket and they would just get whatever they wanted, and come back and cook whatever they wanted.
 They would generally just do what they wanted to.

-So you had a very comfortable relationship with Rinpoche?
+So, you had a very comfortable relationship with Rinpoche?
 Did you feel completely relaxed with Rinpoche?
-What was the relationship between… How did you interact?
+What was the relationship between you?
+How did you interact?

-Well, my whole point is: I wanted to change.
-So if he wanted to move things around – including me and my mind – then fine.
+Well, my whole point was that I wanted to change.
+So, if he wanted to move things around – including me and my mind – then fine.